 Patterns of unstable and intense relationships Jonathan comes in to see his case manager, Luke, and announces that he plans to marry a woman he met at a speed-dating app the night before.
 Luke has heard this same story from Jonathan at least once a month for the past four months.

-Emotions that seem to switch quickly from one extreme to another Susan has been working with a vocational rehabilitation counselor, Tom, for two weeks to prepare for job retraining.
-One day, just after Tom gets everything set up for Susan to start her training, Susan storms out of the office screaming at him, “You’re just trying to get rid of me!
+Emotions seem to switch quickly from one extreme to another Susan has been working with a vocational rehabilitation counselor, Tom, for two weeks to prepare for job retraining.
+One day, just after Tom gets everything set up for Susan to start her training, Susan storms out of the office, screaming at him, “You’re just trying to get rid of me!
 You don’t understand me at all!
 I hate you!”
-Later, when Tom calls to suggest that maybe Susan would prefer to work with another counselor, Susan starts to cry and says, “Please don’t drop me, Tony!
+Later, when Tom suggests that maybe Susan would prefer to work with another counselor, Susan starts to cry and says, “Please don’t drop me, Tony!
 I need you!”

 Evidence of self-mutilation or self-harm.
 Joshua is a probation officer.
 During his weekly appointment with his client, Alice, Joshua notices a pattern of recent cuts across her left forearm.
 Joshua asks her about them, and Alice becomes defensive and says, “Okay, I cut myself sometimes, so what?
 It’s none of your business.
 I’m not hurting anybody!”

-Intense displays of emotion that usually seem inappropriate or out of proportion to the situation.
+Intense displays of emotion usually seem inappropriate or disproportionate to the situation.
 Julia is a social worker at a domestic violence shelter.
 She notices one of her clients, Elsa, sitting in the living room with a sketchpad in her lap.
 Julia asks if she can see what Elsa is drawing.
 Elsa turns the sketchpad around to reveal a beautiful, detailed drawing of the shelter house.

 Julia admires it and says how beautiful it is, then says, “That’s funny, I thought that the house number was on the right side of the door.”
 Elsa, who had been smiling, takes the sketchpad from Julia, looks at the drawing, then rips it from the pad and begins tearing it up, saying, “You’re right, it’s all wrong!
 I’ll have to start all over again!”

 Regarding the word gestures: It is dangerous to dismiss or label any suicidal behavior as a gesture.
-Anyone who exhibits suicidal thoughts or behaviors of any kind needs to be assessed by a licensed mental health professional.
+A licensed mental health professional must assess anyone who exhibits suicidal thoughts or behaviors.

 What is BPD Caused By?
 What causes BPD?

 What causes a person to have BPD?
-According to the National Institute of Mental Health (NIMH) , the cause of borderline personality disorder (BPD) (how do you develop borderline personality disorder) is not yet clear, but research suggests that genetics, brain structure and function, and environmental, cultural, and social factors play a role, or may increase the risk for developing a borderline personality disorder.
+According to the National Institute of Mental Health (NIMH) , the cause of borderline personality disorder (BPD) (how do you develop borderline personality disorder) is not yet clear.
+Still, research suggests that genetics, brain structure and function, and environmental, cultural, and social factors play a role or may increase the risk of developing a borderline personality disorder.
 What are the main causes of BPD?

 Family History.
-People who have a close family member, such as a parent or sibling with the disorder may be at higher risk of developing a borderline personality disorder.
+People with a close family member, such as a parent or sibling with the disorder, may be at higher risk of developing a borderline personality disorder.

 Brain Factors.
 Studies show that people with borderline personality disorder can have structural and functional changes in the brain, especially in the areas that control impulses and emotional regulation.
-But is it not clear whether these changes are risk factors for the disorder, or caused by the disorder.
+But is it unclear whether these changes are risk factors for the disorder or caused by the disorder?

-Although these factors may increase a person’s risk, it does not mean that the person will develop a borderline personality disorder.
-Likewise, there may be people without these risk factors who will develop borderline personality disorder in their lifetime.
+Although these factors may increase a person’s risk, it does not mean they will develop a borderline personality disorder.
+Likewise, people without these risk factors may develop borderline personality disorder in their lifetime.